ClubCedille/Plateforme-Cedille/wiki/docs/en/index.md

   Platform](https://wiki.cedille.club/plateforme-cedille/log791/)

 ## Meetings

 ### Scrum

-We have scrum-style weekly meetings where we discuss current projects, hurdles, go over the backlog and distribute available tasks to members.
-It is usually followed by a coding session back at our shared classroom (D-2020).
+We conduct weekly scrum meetings to discuss our ongoing projects, address challenges, review the backlog, and assign available tasks to team members.
+These sessions are typically followed by a coding session in our shared classroom (D-2020).

 ### Workshop

-A second meeting takes place every friday afternoon, where we collaborate on ongoing projects.
-Members are available to help on issues with assigned tasks and collaboration is encouraged.
+Every Friday afternoon, we hold a second meeting focused on collaboration for ongoing projects.
+Team members are available to assist with any issues related to their assigned tasks, and collaboration is strongly encouraged.

 ### Schedule for the Fall 2025 Session